 endpoint.We recommend using the batch endpoint /wp-json/cocart/batch

-when possible to help with the performance of the API as well as provide one complete cart response.cart_key
+when possible to help with the performance of the API as well as provide one complete cart response.Collecting and tracking the cart key

 .
 The second is via the returned response headers.
 There you will need to look for CoCart-API-Cart-Key